FAQ

 What can I put on my profile?

-Your profile can include your name, photo, location, current institution, education history, qualifications and grades, achievements and extracurriculars, work experience, university applications, hobbies, and a short bio.
+Your profile can include your name, profile photo, cover photo, location, current institution, education history, qualifications and grades, achievements and extracurriculars, work experience, university applications, hobbies, and a short bio.
 You decide what to include — only the basics are required to get started.

 Are grades and achievements verified?